Frequently Asked Questions

 and that look greener longer.

 Individual wreath orders are

-shipped via UPS.
-UPS Ground shipping on wreaths is free.
+shipped via USPS.
+USPS shipping on wreaths is free.

 What size wreath do I need?